opencontext/arches-via-docker/README.md

 This branch provides a simple approach to deploying AfS for use on a `localhost`.
 It does not start other Docker containers related to Web hosting (Nginx, SSL, etc.).
 Be sure to leave Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

-This branch has only partial support for installing arbitary versions of AfS.
+This branch has only partial support for installing arbitrary versions of AfS.
 Configure the `.env` file to name the branch you'd like to deploy as so:

    ```
-   AFS_GIT_BRANCH="dev/1.1.x"
-   ARCHES_GIT_BRANCH="dev/7.6.x"
+   AFS_GIT_BRANCH="dev/2.0.x"
    ```

 # Caveats